Scalable mixed-domain Gaussian process modeling and model reduction for longitudinal data: Conclusion

-We thank Aki Vehtari and Gleb Tikhonov for useful comments on draft versions of this manuscript, and acknowledge the computational resources provided by Aalto Science-IT, Finland.
-This work was supported by the Academy of Finland and Bayer Oy.
+\begin{acks}[Acknowledgments] We thank Aki Vehtari and Gleb Tikhonov for useful comments on early versions of this manuscript, and acknowledge the computational resources provided by Aalto Science-IT, Finland.
+We wish to also thank anonymous reviewers for their constructive comments. \end{acks}